Are you tired of dull, frizzy, weak and thin hair? Do you dread combing your hair or shampooing them for days, afraid of hair falling out in locks?

 - Eat: Spinach, beans, peas, whole grains, potato, broccoli, raisins, apricot, red meat, seafood

-- Iron deficiency is one of the main cause of severe hair fall and thinning.
+- Iron deficiency is one of the main causes of severe hair fall and thinning.
 Without enough iron, hair and its follicles are starved of oxygen.

 - Eat: Shiitake mushrooms, sunflower seeds, beef liver, lentils, almonds, apricots